Medical Schools in Florida: How to Get In (2025)

 While gathering this data, we noted the following trends:

-Nine Florida medical schools appear in the 2023 U.S. News Best Medical Schools: Research ranking, with three in the top 50.
+• Nine Florida medical schools appeared in the 2023 U.S. News Best Medical Schools: Research ranking, with three in the top 50.
+Three Florida medical schools were awarded Tier 2 in the 2024 U.S. News Best Medical Schools: Research ranking.

 Numbers in parentheses reflect each medical school’s national ranking, whereas numbers outside parentheses reflect each Florida medical school’s relative rank.
 We use relative rankings to determine which are the “best” medical schools in Florida.